supple-kit/supple-css/lib/utilities/hidden/README.md

-# Supple CSS | utilities.visually-hidden
+# Supple CSS | utilities.hidden

-Hides an element visually while still allowing the content to be accessible to assistive technology, e.g. screen readers.
+Hides an element completely from flow and screenreaders.

 Read more about [Supple CSS](https://github.com/supple-css/supple).